 Factually inaccurate: Newborns may suffer from dangerous bleeding due to vitamin K deficiency, which can be prevented with a vitamin K shot.
 Adjuvants are added to vaccines to enhance the immune response to vaccination.
 Vitamin K shots and vaccines serve entirely different purposes.
 Therefore, unlike vaccines, vitamin K shots don’t contain adjuvants.

-AFFIRMATION COMPLETE: “The entire vaccine schedule needs to be ripped down”; “Why are you giving a two-month-old a Hep B vaccine?
+FULL CLAIM: “The entire vaccine schedule needs to be ripped down”; “Why are you giving a two-month-old a Hep B vaccine?
 Why are you giving Gardasil out when It’s banned in non-FDA regulated countries?
 Because it’s toxic.
 Why are you injecting newborns with vitamin k without any data when there’s adjuvants in it?”

 On 18 November 2022 The Canadian History Podcast published an interview with Laura Braden on Instagram.
 Braden, who has conducted research related to sea lice and salmon immunology, stated in the interview that the childhood vaccination schedule should be “ripped down”, questioning the need to give the hepatitis B vaccine, the HPV vaccine (Gardasil), and vitamin K injections to children (just asking questions) and claiming that these are harmful.
 The interview was also shared on Rumble.